The first meteor shower of 2021 will illuminate the night sky on New Year's weekend

 How to watch the Quadrantid meteor shower

-The Quadrantids are best viewed from the Northern Hemisphere, but poor weather conditions in early January also make viewing more difficult.
-Even if the skies are clear of clouds, a nearly full waning gibbous moon will continue to shine brightly throughout the weekend, making meteor-spotting tricky.
+The Northern Hemisphere is the best place to view the Quadrantids, but poor weather conditions in early January also make viewing more difficult.
+Even if the skies are clear of clouds, a nearly full waning gibbous moon continues to shine brightly throughout the weekend, making meteor-spotting tricky.

-Like all meteor showers, you will want to get away from all bright city lights for best viewing, lying flat on your back and giving your eyes about 30 minutes to adjust to the dark.
+Like all meteor showers, you will want to move away from bright city lights for the best viewing conditions, lying flat on your back and giving your eyes about 30 minutes to adjust to the darkness.
 Dress for winter weather and be patient — the show will last until dawn.

-After the Quadrantids, another meteor shower won't occur for more than three months, when the Lyrids and the Eta Aquariids return at the end of April.
+After the Quadrantids, another meteor shower won't occur for more than three months, when the Lyrids and the Eta Aquariids return in April.